Git-Monke/STTT-AI/README.md

 I tried to implement zobrist keys and hashing to optimize further, but this unfortunately didn't improve the speed of the bot, so that code is not included in the final solution.

-You can play STTT [here](https://tictactoe2-0.netlify.app/) Make sure to set player 2 to AI.
+You can play STTT [here](https://tictactoe2-0.netlify.app/).
+Just make sure to set player 2 to AI.
-Thanks!